warcooft/codeigniter4-nik-parser/README.md

 # Parse Nomor Induk Kependudukan (NIK / KTP) untuk framework CodeIgniter 4
 Parse indonesian identity number to the array.
+This repo is still being developed so there are still lots of bugs.

 ## Installation